Yegie/GMTKjam2019/readme.md

 # Hexo: One Color

 Made by Sergey Maltsev for the 2019 GMTK Game Jam.

+A compiled, ready to play version can be found at: https://yegie.itch.io/hexo-one-color

 Tips:
 Progress is not saved when relaunching the game.